elachys/rubymotion-avfoundation/README.md

 * It saves the file as test_movie.mp4, and will save the file to your desktop.

+* The audio and video input device is selectable.

 ### To get started:

 ```